colbyn/colbyn/README.md

 **PS:**

 I swear i’ve read about this as it concerns derivative free optimization heuristics.
-Just as in a computer model, so too will be our inevitable demise!
+Just as in a *mere* computer model, so too will be our inevitable demise!

 ## 2025-2-14